-Partial Hospitalization Services are delivered to beneficiaries when medically necessary in a clinically intensive programming environment (offering 20 or more hours of clinically intensive programming per week).
-Partial Hospitalization Services are clinically intensive programming designed to address the treatment needs of beneficiaries with severe SUD requiring more intensive treatment services than can be provided at lower levels of care.
+Partial Hospitalization Services are delivered to members when medically necessary in a clinically intensive programming environment (offering 20 or more hours of clinically intensive programming per week).
+Partial Hospitalization Services are clinically intensive programming designed to address the treatment needs of members with severe SUD requiring more intensive treatment services than can be provided at lower levels of care.
 Services may be provided in person, by synchronous telehealth, or by telephone.
 Level 2.5 Partial Hospitalization Programs typically have direct access to psychiatric, medical, and laboratory services, and are to meet the identified needs that warrant daily monitoring or management, but that can be appropriately addressed in a structured outpatient setting.
 Providing this level of service is optional for DMC-ODS Counties.
-Providers must offer MAT directly or have effective referral mechanisms in place to the most clinically appropriate MAT services (defined as facilitating access to MAT off-site for beneficiaries while they are receiving partial hospitalization services if not provided on-site.
-Providing a beneficiary the contact information for a treatment program is insufficient).
+Providers must offer MAT directly or have effective referral mechanisms in place to the most clinically appropriate MAT services (defined as facilitating access to MAT off-site for members while they are receiving partial hospitalization services if not provided onsite.
+Providing a member the contact information for a treatment program is insufficient).
 Partial Hospitalization Services include the following service components:

-- Assessment
+- " Assessment

 - Care Coordination

-- Counseling (individual and group)
+- " Counseling (individual and group)

-- Family Therapy
+- " Family Therapy

-- Medication Services
+- " Medication Services

 - MAT for OUD

 - MAT for AUD and non-opioid SUDs

-- Patient Education
+- " Patient Education

-- Recovery Services
+- " Recovery Services

-- SUD Crisis Intervention Services
+- " SUD Crisis Intervention Services